Ensono/amido.github.io/docs/workloads/azure/data/getting_started/fabric_deployment_guide.md

   - fabric
 ---

-Microsoft Fabric can be used to implement a [lakehouse](../data_engineering/data_engineering_intro_azure.md#lakehouse-approach) layer over a Stacks data platform, giving full analytics capabilities over the data lake, and native integrations with tools such as Power BI.
+Microsoft Fabric can be used to implement a [lakehouse](../data_engineering/data_engineering_intro_azure.md#lakehouse-approach) layer over an Ensono Stacks Data Platform, giving full analytics capabilities over the data lake, and native integrations with tools such as Power BI.

 This section provides step-by-step instructions on deploying a Fabric workspace, and setting up a lakehouse over your data lake.
-It assumes you have deployed a Stacks data platform, and have loaded data into the [bronze layer](./ingest_pipeline_deployment_azure.md) and [silver / gold layers](./processing_pipeline_deployment_azure.md) of the data lake.
+It assumes you have deployed an Ensono Stacks Data Platform, and have loaded data into the [bronze layer](./ingest_pipeline_deployment_azure.md) and [silver / gold layers](./processing_pipeline_deployment_azure.md) of the data lake.

 :::note Fabric Preview